 - PDF expects that each meeting or conference will engage members of the Parkinson’s community.

 All applications must be submitted online through the PDF website at grants.pdf.org; no paper copies will be accepted.
-The application period normally opens July and closes in late September.
+The application period is open year-round.
+Applications will be accepted anytime, as long as they are submitted at least 90 days prior to proposed conference start date.
 Applicants can review PDF's application instructions for further information.

 Download Application Instructions and Checklist